nompiloMalinga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u -script that takes a list of words as input and prints only words that appear exactly once. grep -i "root" /etc/passwd -Display lines containing the pattern “root” from the file /etc/passwd grep -c -i "bin" /etc/passwd -Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+sort | uniq -u -script that takes a list of words as input and prints only words that appear exactly once. grep -i "root" /etc/passwd -Display lines containing the pattern “root” from the file /etc/passwd grep -c -i "bin" /etc/passwd -Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -A 3 -i "root" /etc/passwd -Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.